Sboris12/python-project-49/README.md

 Hello, friend.

-For use this game your need Python 3.12 or higher
+This is a training project designed for the hexlet.io course on learning Python.

-At first use command: make package-install
+You are about to experience an interesting and educational set of math games that will help keep your mind sharp and improve your mental arithmetic skills.

-Start calculation game: make brain-calc
+To play this game, you need Python 3.12 or higher.

-Start even game: make brain-even
+First, run the following command in your terminal: make package-install

-Start gcd game: make brain-gcd
+Use the following commands to launch a game for:

-Start prime game: make prime-even
+Addition, subtraction, or multiplication: make brain-calc Even number check: make brain-even
-Start progression game: make progression-even
+Finding the greatest common divisor: make brain-gcd Finding the missing number in a progression: make progression-even

 Example of the games: